Sprites¶

 Set how large the sprite appears, as a proportion of the size of the current costume image, where

-is the normal size of the image.
-For example,self.set_size(0.5)
+1is the normal size of the image.
+For example,self.set_size(0.5)will set the sprite to be half-sized.

 - Finding out the sprite’s size